USP Volunteers

 In keeping with this obligation, when Expert Committee members serve on or appear at an Expert Panel or other USP advisory body, they may do so only as a representative of USP (i.e., not on behalf of their employer, or any other outside interest).
 Similarly, experts are barred from using USP Expert Committee membership in any way that is or appears to be motivated by private gain or outside interest.

-Expert Committee and Expert Panel members are required to submit and keep updated statements disclosing interests that may create conflicts, so that any conflicts that exist or emerge may be identified and resolved in a timely way.
-As a result, members are responsible for notifying USP staff and Expert Committee/Expert Panel Chairs about any actual or suspected conflicts, prior to any work on or discussion of any such matters in question.
-If conflicted, Expert Committee members may not participate in final discussions on a matter or vote.
-A different rule applies to Expert Panel members, who may participate if conflicted, so long as any conflicts have been adequately disclosed in a timely manner and to other members of the Expert Panel and to the Chair.
-Expert Panel recommendations also must be accompanied by a disclosure of any Expert Panel member conflicts of interest, so that the receiving Expert Committee may properly weigh and consider the input.
+Expert Volunteers are required to submit and keep updated statements disclosing relevant interests, so that any conflicts that exist or emerge may be identified and managed in a timely way.
+Expert Volunteers are responsible for notifying USP staff and Expert Body Chairs about any actual or potential conflicts prior to any work on or discussion of any such matters in question.
+If conflicted, Expert Committee members may not vote on a matter.
+Expert Panel members and Expert Advisors do not vote, but any recommendations they make will be accompanied by a disclosure of any their conflicts of interest, so that the receiving Expert Committee may properly weigh and consider the input.

-The USP Standards of Conduct Brochure provide information how members of the USP Council of Experts, Expert Committees, and Expert Panels can identify, disclose, and resolve Conflicts of Interest and Confidentiality.
-USP also has a confidentiality policy to protect confidential material in support of USP standards development.
-All Expert Committee and Expert Panel members are required to sign a confidentiality agreement regarding their respective obligations to maintain the confidentiality of information gained in the course of their USP activities.
+The USP Standards of Conduct Brochure provides information on how Expert Volunteers must identify, disclose, and manage Conflicts of Interest.
+The Brochure also explains USP’s confidentiality policy, which protects confidential material in support of USP standards development.
+All Expert Volunteers must sign a confidentiality agreement requiring them to maintain the confidentiality of information gained in the course of their USP activities.
 Information obtained at USP may not be used or disclosed for any purpose, unless already publicly available.